Prospective Applicants

 - What do you hope to learn from this experience?
 Examples can include, specific skills you hope to gain, career insights, interest in a certain academic field, etc.

-If you received financial aid, please send your 2024-2025 Financial Aid Summary as a PDF via Cornell’s Secure File Transfer to mpl94@cornell.edu.
-The summary should show aid received for 2024-2025.
+If you received financial aid, please send your 2025-2026 Financial Aid Summary as a PDF via Cornell’s Secure File Transfer to kmk44@cornell.edu.
+The summary should show aid received for 2025-2026.
 For this document, please save your document with your full name + student ID number + SEG Financial Aid (Ex:”EzraCornell-1111111-SEG Financial Aid”).
 Your summary can be downloaded from the Student Center.
-Please know that you will receive an e-mail confirming the receipt of your PDF.

 Upload the most recent copy of your resume in PDF Format.
 When you upload your resume as a PDF – please name your document with your full name + resume (Ex: “EzraCornell-Resume”).